 Another complex question with an even more complex answer.

-Find your true identity
+Meet your true self

-Are you who you are and not who society tells you to be?
-There are many factors that can stop us from truly knowing who we are.
-Peer pressure and generalized ideas of success can confuse us from our true identities.
-So ask yourself, are you doing the things you do because you yourself want to?
+Ask yourself, are you doing the things you do because you yourself want to?
 Are you living your life on your own terms and not anyone else’s?

 Don’t constrain yourself in a box of your idealized sense of self.
 Let your emotions run through you like water.
 Dig deep into your most basic instincts.
 Allow your body and your heart to take over.
 What is it that you truly want?
 Who do you really want to be?